egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedFedora.md

     $ cd Computational-Journalism-Publishers-Workbench
     $ ./install-devtools.bash
     ```
 1. In the VirtualBox 'Devices' menu, select 'Install guest additions'.
-Press the ***"Cancel"*** button if you are asked to open the media with the File Manager or run it.
+Press the ***'Cancel'*** button if you are asked to open the media with the File Manager or run it.
 1. In the terminal, type

     ```